jlangr/ccode2/classes.md

 Ahh, very nice.
 The service delegates responsibility to the Holding class, where its `dateDue` method presumably covers all the calculation details.
 The Holding class (or perhaps another class it depends on) absorbs such changes.
 The HoldingService class is isolated from them.

-"Managing date dues" at all is a responsibility that could disappear (some libraries have done it).
+"Managing dates due" at all is a responsibility that could disappear, because some libraries have actually eliminated fines.
 If and when that occurs, we'll look to shield HoldingService from similar, subsequent changes.

 ## Where Reasons to Change Hide

-[intro sentence]
+Large classes tend to contain and obscure numerous responsibilities.
+Often, change reasons are buried within the body of a long method.
+Let's look at an example.

 The HoldingService method `checkIn` does a pretty good job of declaring the policy for returning materials:

-[v1]
 ```
 public int checkIn(String barCode, Date date, String branchScanCode) {
    var branch = new BranchService().find(branchScanCode);